rmoskwa/Pulsepal/README.md

 - What is T1 relaxation?
 What part of the code considers this?
 - Can you help me plot this in k-space?
 - I keep getting this error- what is it?
 - I am new to Pulseq.
-Can you provide my a demo scripts and walk me through it step-by-step?
+Can you provide me a demo script and walk me through it step-by-step?
 - I am currently working on creating a diffusion-EPI sequence.
 Can you provide me a Pulseq template of how this should be implemented?
 - I ran my sequence on the scanner and my images were very dark.
 Can you help me debug my code?
 - Are there any examples of EPI in pulseq?
-- What are the parameters of seq.makeArbitraryGrad and how do I use it? --> **By the way, Pulsepal will correct you and tell you its 'mr.makeArbitraryGrad' ! ;)**
+- What are the parameters of seq.makeArbitraryGrad and how do I use it? --> **By the way, Pulsepal will correct you and tell you its 'mr.makeArbitraryGrad'! ;)**

 **How NOT to use Pulseq**
 - Create a PROPELLER sequence that I can run on a GE system.